near/nearcore/docs/practices/testing/README.md

 # Tests hierarchy

-In the NEAR Reference Client we largely split tests into three categories:
+In the NEAR Reference Client we largely split tests into three categories: (TODO: add new cats)

 1. **Relatively cheap sanity or fast fuzz tests:** It includes all the `#[test]` Rust tests not decorated by features.
 Our repo is configured in such a way